Avoid Transformation Anxiety!

-As one of the five core competencies of a Lean Enterprise, Lean Portfolio Management (LPM) can help you apply lean and systems thinking most effectively to align the portfolio with your business objectives.
+As one of the seven core competencies of a Lean Enterprise, Lean Portfolio Management (LPM) can help you apply lean and systems thinking most effectively to align the portfolio with your business objectives.
 The LPM team consists of five or so people responsible for the financials and driving the enterprise in the right direction.
 When forming this team, make sure that you have people who can advocate the Lean way of thinking.
 We strongly recommend having a SAFe Portfolio Coach work with team in the beginning; this will help the LPM Team get comfortable reviewing and prioritizing the Portfolio Backlog with senior level stakeholders on a regular cadence.

 SAFe Transformation Maturity Evaluation Tools

 As you undergo a SAFe Transformation, you'll want to know if things are going well and if you're making progress.
 To find out if you are acheiving your desired goals and outcomes, we recommend regularly measuring the health and maturity of your Agile teams, Agile Release Trains, and entire SAFe ecosystem.
 Whether your transformation is large or small, there are tools to meet your specific needs.